Discover Magical Angola

 Specialties: Traditional Ovambo cuisine, including millet-based dishes served with meat or beans.

-The Tunda Vala Volcanic Fissure
+Tunda Vala Fissure

 Stay Duration: 1 day